StewAlexander-com/NetDisco-Ubuntu-Install/README.md

 9. If the "docker-compose" command is successful NetDisco should be up
 10. Once installed go to: **_<IP_ADD>:9090/system_** for the Cockpit management console, and **_<IP_ADD>/#_** for NetDisco (where <IP_ADD> is the IP address for the Ubuntu server)
 11. Go to the NetDisco website, then go to the menu **Admin -> User Management**
-12. Create users / passwords, be sure to click the save button (refresh the page to make sure), and add a password to the guest account (click save again of course, **_do not delete "guest" yet_** )
+12. Create users / passwords, be sure to click the save button (at the right, looks like an an old style disk icon, refresh the page to make sure), and add a password to the guest account (click save again of course, **_do not delete "guest" yet_** )
 13. Open a connection to the NetDisco server, and edit the deployment.yml file (using nano or vi) located here:
 `/home/support/netdisco/config`
 14. Change `no_auth: true` to `no_auth: false` in the **_deployment.yml file_**